chinchin1108/Finance-Dashboard-Documentation-2023/FinanceDashboard_Documentation.md

 ## Fourth and Fifth Page ##

 - Summary of spending and income habits
-- More of a big picture
+- Provides a big picture